 As long as you’re making smart food choices, I don’t care how you choose to set up your eating patterns.
 Experiment if necessary and discover what works best for you and what keeps your stress to a minimum when it comes to food.

 No matter what primary objective a client may have with training – get stronger, increase muscle mass, or even fat loss – we focus on positive, performance oriented goals.
-This is detailed in Beautiful Badass along with 19 different training programs for corresponding goals.

 Depending on what interests the client possesses or improvements they need/want to make, we’ll set goals such as pulling a double bodyweight deadlift, performing 15 push-ups, 5 bodyweight pull-ups, squatting their bodyweight for 20 reps, or any other performance goal.